rock-hu/technology_radar/radar/2021-07-01/strapi.md

 tags: [frontend]
 ---

-Strapi is a headless CMS built with Javascript on Node.js.
+Strapi is a headless CMS built with JavaScript on Node.js.
 Its data-centered approach offers great flexibility for many use cases by integrating with the available APIs.

 Strapi's API comes in a RESTful and [GraphQL](/methods-and-patterns/graphql/) variant.